ivarrh/ivarrh.github.io/_pages/openings.md

 <br>
 <h2 id="ra" style="text-align:center;"><b>Research Assistantship</b></h2>

 This is a **full-time**, six-month position with the possibility of renewal contingent on funding.
-The start date is flexible, though **January 1st, 2026** is ideal.
+The start date is flexible, though **March 1st, 2026** is ideal.

 ### Qualifications